mobily-enterprises/js-kit/README.md

 I realise that in 202X (that is, 2020 to 2030) writing software will be different.
 What is cool now, will be taken 100% for granted in 2025.
 Or maybe Javascript will be dead.
 I don't know, and I frankly don't care.
 I wrote Hotplate because I felt that this is what software _should_ be in 201X -- which is now.

 To know more about this great module, have a look at [Hotplate's official documentation](http://www.hotplatejs.com/docs).

+TODO:
+* Add to documentation ability of hotCoreAuth's auth hooks to prevent login